100 Greatest Korean Films Ever

-Like much of Kim’s work, Io Island seems startlingly ahead of its time, a truism that applies to his films from any decade.
+Like much of Kim’s work, Io Island is startlingly ahead of its time, a truism that applies to his films from any decade.
 This is a mysterious, disorientating and sometimes truly disturbing piece of cinema.
+READ OUR FULL REVIEW

 86. Pursuit of Death (1980)

 More Director Im as we once again return to the darker days of the dictatorship with this feud film centred on two mortal enemies, Song and Chakko.
 They have been involved in this rivalry for years.
 We are given a series of flashbacks to see this battle, but eventually we witness the pair in the twilight of their lives as they start to understand each other in fresh ways.

 Pursuit of Death illustrates the trauma of a nation that has found itself divided by an ideology-marked border.
 A film boasting a great plot, some wonderful cinematography and a series of fine performances.

 Director Hong again, this time focused on a college student called Haewon who had a secret affair with Seongjun, her professor.
 With her mother immigrating to Canada, Haewon is feeling low and reaches out to Seongjun again after a long hiatus.
 However, they run into their classmates at a restaurant (enter the classic Director Hong soju scene) and an awkward exchange of new information flows.

 Dramatic clashes combined with comedic moments, gawkiness, human connections and romantic follies from the Hong palette here.
 It is one of Hong’s most fascinating restaurant single-take shots ever too.